Conjectural-Technologies/enhanced-active-effects/README.md

 ## Overview

-Enhanced Active Effects (EAE) integrates with Foundry VTT's existing Active Effects system to allow dynamic control of token lighting and vision properties.
+Enhanced Active Effects integrates with Foundry VTT's existing Active Effects system to allow dynamic control of token lighting and vision properties.
 This enables game masters and players to apply visual effects to tokens through the familiar Active Effects interface, triggered by items, abilities, or status effects.

 ## Features